ten-protocol/go-ten/design/user_data_incentives.md

 - A fixed amount per transaction
 - A percentage of the fee paid by the transaction

-What amount would make running an L2 node that offers a useful service a reasonably profitable business.
+What amount would make running an L2 node that offers a useful service a reasonably profitable business?
+Is that amount sustainable from the fees collected by the network?
+Is thre any help required from the foundation?